LukasZahradnik/PyNeuraLogic/README.md

 ### How does it perform?

-While PyNeuraLogic allows you to easily declare highly expressive models with capabilities far [beyond the common GNNs](https://arxiv.org/abs/2007.06286), it does not come at the cost of performance with the basic GNNs either.
-On the contrary, for a range of common GNN models and applications, such as learning with molecules, PyNeuraLogic is actually considerably faster than the popular GNN frameworks, as demonstrated with in [benchmarks](https://github.com/LukasZahradnik/PyNeuraLogic/tree/benchmarks/benchmarks).
+While PyNeuraLogic allows you to easily declare highly expressive models with capabilities far [beyond the common GNNs](https://arxiv.org/abs/2007.06286), it does not come at the cost of performance for the basic GNNs either.
+On the contrary, for a range of common GNN models and applications, such as learning with molecules, PyNeuraLogic is actually considerably faster than the popular GNN frameworks, as demonstrated in our [benchmarks](https://github.com/LukasZahradnik/PyNeuraLogic/tree/benchmarks/benchmarks).

 <!-- Running a few experiments shows that PyNeuraLogic can outperform popular GNN frameworks in regards to time performance while achieving nearly the same accuracy.
 Results for a few experiments can be seen in the chart below. -->